talibkateeb/El-Salvador-Financial-Study/README.md

 In 2001, El Salvador adopted the Dollarization, which allowed the  US dollar to circulate at par with the local currency, the colón.

-On September 7th, 2021, which is only 5 days from now, El Salvador will be the first nation in the world to adopt Bitcoin as one of their legal tenders.
+On September 7, 2021, El Salvador will be the first nation in the world to adopt Bitcoin as a legal tender.

 We chose  to study El Salvador because we’re very interested in how the Dollariation impacted its economy and what the Bitcoin adoption will bring to the country moving forward.